numaproj/numaflow/docs/core-concepts/message-headers.md

    Store audit information (e.g., who triggered the message, when it was created) in headers for logging and compliance tracking.

 5. **Custom Enrichment in UDFs**
-   UDFs can read, modify, or add headers to enrich messages with new metadata or processing results.
+   UDFs can read message headers to enrich processing logic, but they cannot modify or add new headers.

 6. **Feature Flags and Experimentation**
    Pass feature flags or experiment IDs in headers to enable A/B testing or canary deployments within your data processing logic.